LeslyeCream/Timeline-reminders/README.md

 - Logo: http://www.newscom.com/cgi-bin/prnh/20080926/LA7E7.jpg
 ```

-using the python script i would just have to add this inside my notes to get the same result
+using the python script i would just have to add this inside my notes to get the same result!

 ```yaml
 Reminder: 2024-12-31